php/php-langspec/spec/14-classes.md

 Name | Purpose
 ---- | -------
 `current` | An implementation of the instance method [`Iterator::current`](15-interfaces.md#interface-iterator).
+`getReturn` | Returns the final expression from a generator, which was produced by a `return` statement rather than a `yield`.
+This function can only be called meaningfully once the generator has finishing yielding values; otherwise, an instance of `Exception` is thrown.
 `key` | An implementation of the instance method [`Iterator::key`](15-interfaces.md#interface-iterator).
 `next` | An implementation of the instance method [`Iterator::next`](15-interfaces.md#interface-iterator).
 `rewind` | An implementation of the instance method [`Iterator::rewind`](15-interfaces.md#interface-iterator).